PixelRetroGames-org/Pixel-World---Duel-Mode---Launcher-v2/ReadMe.md

 - [x] Expand the story
 - [ ] Finish the story
 - [x] ~~Test Nvidia GPU support~~ Fix the bug (Nvidia windowed, weird rendering)
+- [ ] Fix the shapeshift issue when out of map

 ## Testing